turbokube/contain/README.md

 That creates a new index per platform, each one having a new digest (checksum).
 With those checksums Contain can produce a new index.

+In practice Contain will run append and push to the first platform, then derive the layers to append from that one.

 Currently Contain can't update attestations.
 Those index entries are therefore dropped.